Frequently Asked Questions

 • Health insurance

-Check with your health insurance provider to make sure they cover medical expenses in South America.
-Any treatments received while in Argentina must be paid for at the time of treatment and filed with your insurance company when you return home.
+Check with your health insurance provider to understand your coverage in Europe.
+Any treatments received while in Ireland must be paid for at the time of treatment and filed with your insurance company when you return home.

 • Hosted events